-Postdoctoral and Graduate Positions in Cellular Mechanics and Biophysics of Morphogenesis
+Postdoctoral, Graduate, and Undergraduate Positions in Cellular Mechanics and Biophysics of Morphogenesis

 Positions are available for highly qualified and motivated candidates to study the physical principles of morphogenesis in the Davidson Laboratory at the University of Pittsburgh in the Department of Bioengineering.
 The laboratory focuses on studying the molecular-, cellular, and tissue-scale processes that regulate mechanical properties and force-production during morphogenesis.
 Projects involve a combination of biophysics, cell biology, bioengineering, and embryology.

 Postdoctoral candidates will have recently completed a PhD and have strong background in either biophysics, cell and developmental biology, or cell- and tissue- mechanics.
 Candidates with expertise with biochemistry, quantitative microscopy, microrheology, microfabrication or computer simulation are preferred.
 The research environment at the University of Pittsburgh includes a dynamic community of bioengineers, developmental biologists, cell- and tissue-level biomechanics, and theoretical biologists.
 Nearby resources include the Peterson Institute of NanoScience and Engineering and the Pittsburgh Supercomputing Center.
 Contemporary Pittsburgh is a diverse vibrant city undergoing a renaissance led by world class Universities and the University of Pittsburgh Medical Center.
 The University of Pittsburgh is an Equal Opportunity Employer.
 Women and minorities are especially encouraged to apply.